Air Purifier - From A to Z: The Complete Beginners Guide

 The other challenge is ionic air cleaners tend to generate ozone.

 20 years ago more than half of the air purifiers sold were ionic type.
 Air ionizers were everywhere.
 With the government standards this has changed.

 We go into depth on the differences between ionic and HEPA air purifiers in the link above.
 These systems are also referred to as negative ionizers.

 To go one step further some room air purifiers use Sharp Plasmacluster technology.
 This was developed by Sharp and works by emitting positive and negative ions into a room.
 It is promoted as a disinfecting technology.
 There is a similar technology called Plasmawave technology by Winix.

 Since we have been making air purifiers for many years and know the industry well, it's funny to us when we see products promoted for using air ionisers.
 Especially when it's the main means of air cleaning.
 I don't mean to be snobby or arrogant but to us this is code for the filter is not so great, if it even has a filter.
 Otherwise you wouldn't need the ionizer.
 Products that have an air ionizer don't have the super high quality air filters.
-In looking at the air purifier landscape besides our EJ, Erik, OV200, etc air purifiers the only other brands we are aware of are Austin Air and IQAir Healthpro.
-We tip our hats off to them for building their units with good filters that are enough.

 Electrostatic precipitators work similar to ionic cleaners in that they use an electrical charge to remove pollutants from the air.

 Electrostatic precipitators, also known as ESP, have a series of plates.
 One plate has a negative charge (negative ion) and the other has a positive charge(positive ion).
 This system is sometimes referred to as an electronic air cleaner since the primary air filtration technology is electronic.

 It works similar to a magnet, where a charge is emitted into the air where it attaches to a particle.
 This charged particle then drawn to the plate with the opposite charge.